 Instant water heaters have no tank.
 Instead, they function by drawing high amounts of power to heat water on-demand.
 These models are increasing in popularity, as they provide essentially limitless hot water and can save energy in some cases.
 This is especially true if you use a relatively small amount of hot water.
-These systems cost in the range of $660 to $1300.
+These systems cost in the range of $680 to $1600 ( Product only )

 Gas Hot Water System Prices

 Like electric systems, gas hot water heaters come in instant and storage varieties.
 However, these different approaches have a bit more pricing parity.
 Gas instant systems typically range from about $750 to $1900, depending on the number of simultaneous taps or water outlets the device must serve.
 Gas heaters with storage tanks start at about $850 for a 135L system and range to $1800 for high-end 360L systems.